carboxylman/stackdb/doc/user-guide.md

     -e, --envvars=LIST         A comma-separated envvar list.
     -p, --pid=PID              A target process to attach to.

-You can also run your StackDB program like this:
+You can also run your Stackdb program like this:

     $ ./stackdb-program -t ptrace <myopt1> <myopt2> \
         -- ./program-to-debug arg1 arg2 ... argN

-StackDB will interpret all the arguments after the `--` as a vector to pass to execve, essentially.
+Stackdb will interpret all the arguments after the `--` as a vector to pass to execve, essentially.
 This is the most common and convenient way to launch and debug programs with the Ptrace driver.
 If you wish to debug an existing process, you can do something like this (if you have